Compare for yourself- this is Alport and a wild female of similar age

 2.1.1.

 Elephants must have access to clean, fresh drinking water (EMA 1999).
 When water containers are used, drinking water must be cleaned and refreshed at least twice a day.
 Containers must also be cleaned daily.
-Here's Lucky's water source
+Take a look at Lucky's water source

 2.2.4.